Biara: Description

+Diet

 Like its relatives, the biara feeds almost entirely on other fish, which are speared by the long canines.
 In a study of the stomach content of 100 biaras, the majority were empty.
 The remaining had prey fish that were 30–50% of the length of the biara itself, and only a single contained another prey type, a mayfly larvae.

+Reproduction

 In a study observing the reproductive biology of the biara species in the Tocantins River of Brazil, it was found that the prime reproductive period takes place in November.
 The high-water conditions of the environment correlate to the increase of reproductive rate.

+Aquarium trade

 The biara occasionally makes its way into the aquarium trade, but it requires a very large tank.